ChrstianH/Project_TokTok/README.md

 We are particularly proud of the fact that we have created a mobile-first application that is specifically tailored to the needs of young professionals and successfully implements a given design.

-## Vision

-Although TokTok is already a fully functional social media platform, we would have liked to implement a few more ideas. <br>
-Potential enhancements would be:

-- **Replying to comments:** Allows users to reply directly to comments and thus structure discussions.
-- **Messaging feature:** Allows users to send private messages to other users.

 ## Features

 **Profile management:** Create and edit your profile with information about yourself and your professional interests.